| | |

 Seal off drafts very well while still assuring good ventilation

 This is something that every henhouse needs, no matter the weather.
-Plan to seal any drafts and possible leaks in your coop before exposing your chickens in the winter.
+Plan to seal any drafts and possible leaks in your coop before exposing your chickens in the winter or adding artificial light.

 Deep litter composting

 Another controversial topic, deep litter composting is an old tradition used by many farmers to this day.
-By practicing deep litter compost, you’re practicing a form of hot composting.
+By practicing deep litter compost, you’re practicing a form of hot composting involving chicken manure.

-If you do it successfully, your deep litter compost should provide natural, non-flammable heat in your henhouse.
+If you do it successfully, your deep litter compost should provide natural, non-flammable heat and a warm bed in your henhouse and provide great garden material come spring.
 This is my favorite how-to guide for deep litter compost if by Salt in my Coffee.

 The most important thing to keep in mind with the deep litter method is the ratio of carbon versus nitrogen.
 Whenever you add nitrogen (green materials), add at least 3-4x that amount in carbon (brown materials).
 This way you don’t end up with a soupy, stinking mess on the ground (or rodents).